PSLmodels/Tax-Cruncher/README.md

 Tax-Cruncher calculates federal tax liabilities from individual data under different policy proposals.

 Tax-Cruncher accepts inputs similar to NBER's [TAXSIM Version 27](https://users.nber.org/~taxsim/taxsim27/), converts those inputs to a format usable by [Tax-Calculator](https://github.com/PSLmodels/Tax-Calculator), an open-source microsimulation model of federal individual income and payroll tax law, and uses Tax-Calculator capabilities to analyze the user-specified inputs under various tax policy proposals.

+Tax-Cruncher's web application is hosted on [COMP](https://www.compmodels.org/PSLmodels/Tax-Cruncher/).
+The code that powers the web application can be found in this repository in the [compconfig](https://github.com/PSLmodels/Tax-Cruncher/tree/master/compconfig) directory.

 How to use Tax-Cruncher
 ------------
 Tax-Cruncher can analyze individual data from one filer or multiple filers under different policy proposals.
 The procedures for the two uses are different.
+For examples on how to use Tax-Cruncher and the outputs you can expect to generate, explore the Jupyter Notebooks in the [docs](https://github.com/PSLmodels/Tax-Cruncher/tree/master/docs) directory.

 **To analyze individual data from one filer:**